-Regardless of what the economy is doing, you can grow your small business even when the economy is in a downturn.
-This is where many people shake their head and say “It’s impossible!” or “We can barely make ends meets, let alone grow!”
+Regardless of the economy, you can grow your small business even when the economy is in a downturn.
+But unfortunately, this is where many people shake their head and say, “It’s impossible!” or “We can barely make ends meets, let alone grow!”

-If you are like most small business owners, you probably batten down the hatches in hopes that you can ride out the storm with little damage.
-It’s a scary thing when the economy turns and sales slow down.
-As business owners we like to see positive growth, but as soon as things change, it’s like we step back and lose momentum.
+Like most small business owners, you probably batten the hatches in hopes you can ride out the storm with minor damage.
+It’s scary when the economy turns, and sales slow down.
+As business owners, we like to see positive growth, but as soon as things change, we step back and lose momentum.

 Are you tired of your business growth being determined by the economy?

-We often have small business owners approach us for help with marketing when things slow down.
-Without a doubt, we love to help and so we get to work.
-But what if those same owners took a slow economy as an opportunity for growth instead of a sign to retreat.
+Small business owners often approach us for help with marketing when things slow down.
+Without a doubt, we love to help, and so we get to work.
+What if those owners took a slow economy as an opportunity for growth instead of a sign to retreat.
 It’s time to take your business on the offensive rather than the defensive.
-Here are some ideas to help you grow your small business in a slow economy.
+So here are some ideas to help you grow your small business in a slow economy.

 Contact Existing Customers

-Depending on your industry and customer base, approaching existing customers whom you already have a relationship with, can be a great way to generate new income.
-It’s happened that a customer who chose us for web design unknowingly chooses another company for digital marketing.
-It’s not their fault if we failed to let them know about the other products and services we offer.
+Depending on your industry and customer base, approaching existing customers with whom you already have a relationship can be a great way to generate new income.
+Unfortunately, a customer who chose us for web design unknowingly chose another company for digital marketing.
+It would not be their fault if we failed to inform them about our other products and services.

 The Cold Call

 The cold call is feared and avoided by many small business owners, but those who hustle are the ones who come out ahead.
-Cold calling is simply reaching out to people who have never heard or used your products of services before.
+Cold calling is simply reaching out to people who have never heard of or used your products or services.
 It could be as simple as a phone call, email or a visit.
-You may provide an offer or discount for first time customers.
-This is a time-consuming process, but it costs very little to reach out to a potential customer.
-Not only will your confidence grow, you will often get feedback to improve your products and services.
+You may provide an offer or discount for first-time customers.
+This is time-consuming, but it costs very little to reach out to a potential customer.
+Not only will your confidence grow, but you will also often get feedback to improve your products and services.

 Ask for Referrals